Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: DISCUSSION

-There is another remark about not consistency of the W-S potential with the nuclear density distribution.
-In the self-consistent calculations it is shown \cite{33} that the single particle potential should have no symmetry in the surface thickness to be consistent with the nuclear density.
-The internal part is to be considerable larger $t_{0.5}-t_{0.9}>t_{0.1}-t_{0.5}$ where $t_{0.5}$ means the half-potential radius.
+There is another remark about lack of consistency of the W-S potential with the nuclear density distribution.
+In the self-consistent calculations it is shown \cite{34} that the single particle potential should have no symmetry in the surface thickness to be consistent with the nuclear density.
+The internal part is to be considerably larger $t_{0.5}-t_{0.9}>t_{0.1}-t_{0.5}$ where $t_{0.5}$ means the half-potential radius.

-If for the light nuclei with $Z\le 14$ the W-S potential is good, one has an opportunity to merge two approaches in case of heavier nuclei.
-In the framework of the $\alpha$-cluster model a nucleus is considered as a core (an $\alpha$- cluster liquid drop, which grows with $A$) and a molecule \cite{26,27}.
-The last nucleon is supposed to be in the mean field of the molecule.
-So, with growing $A$ the last nucleon potential stays unchanged, but the Coulomb potential for the last proton grows.
-In FIG.~\ref{fig3} a sketch of the spherical symmetrical potential is presented.